 By Walter Libby

-So, if we choose to watch, what could unfold in today's world?
-For that story we have follow Marx on our journey.
+First, let's put Marx in perspective.
 He starts The Communist Manifesto with: “The history of all hitherto existing society is the history of class struggles.”
 And then quickly gets to the gist.

 Following World War II was the Golden Age of Capitalism.
 Enlightened policies towards Japan and Germany played a role in their rebuilding, but a role buttressed as the U.S. turned them into forts to guard against Soviet intrusion; assuring a stable government and their economic development.
 South Korea eventually fell under our umbrella and became one of the Asian Tigers.
 All in all, it was a period of huge global demand.
 But as the world’s largest economy, the United States is the focus.